Learn what kind of in-home care support Helpers can provide and how to get started with your first booking

 Published

 Helpers provide non-medical care and everyday help for older adults.
-You can book Helpers for one-time tasks or ongoing help (part-or full-time), depending on your needs.
-When you make a Help Request, you’ll be able to choose what type and frequency of help suits your unique situation.
+You can book Helpers for one-time tasks (when you just want to book a Helper once) or ongoing help (when you want to hire a Helper for part-or full-time caregiving), depending on your needs.
+When you make a Help Request, you’ll be able to choose what kind of services you want and choose a frequency of help that suits your family’s needs.

 Non-medical support ranges from things like light housework, errands, help with technology, companionship, and meal prep to feeding, bathing, and dressing.
 In some cases, Helpers can also provide non-medical support for managing health conditions, such as memory care and aid with mobility, toileting, or medication reminders.